gulam101/LightPad/README.md

 - How to track GitHub changes
 - How to revert back to original changes in GitHub
 - Unit Testing to check functions work
-- Further understanding of GitHub

 ### Constraints:

-I had some problems where the application wouldn't save.
-It would give a crash handler.
-I solved this problem.
-Also another problem was that the application was take a lot of RAM up when the user would start writing some text.
+I had some problems where the application wouldn't save and it would crash the application, however I solved this problem.
+Also another problem was that the application was taking a lot of RAM up when the user would start clicking on the objects.

 ### Improvements: